vuw-research-computing/raapoi-tools/docs/index.md

 Please note that if you do not specify CPU, Memory or Time in your job request you will be given the cluster defaults which are:

-* Default CPU: 1
+* Default CPU: 2
-* Default Memory: 1G
+* Default Memory: 2 GB
 * Default Time: 1 hour

 You can change these with the -c, --mem and --time parameters to the srun and